The Complete Guide to a Successful Discovery Meeting

 Discovery meetings are generally between a buyer and seller, but they can also be a way to discuss collaborative projects.
 For example, when two or more people work together to create something new, such as an app or website, they will often meet to figure out what the finished product should look like.

-What Is the Purpose of a Discovery Meeting?
+What is the purpose of a discovery meeting?

 The purpose of the discovery meeting is in three folds: